-Leonard Nelson: liberal socialist, vegetarian, animal rights advocate (1926)
+Leonard Nelson: "liberal socialist", vegetarian, and animal rights advocate (1926)

 Leonard Nelson in 1922